Electricity

 Share

-On the margins of the Southern Gas Corridor meeting, a regional green energy project has come to the fore.
+On the margins of the Southern Gas Corridor (SGC) annual meeting, a regional green energy project has come to the fore.
 Ministers of energy of Turkey, Bulgaria, Georgia and Azerbaijan, the host country, signed a memorandum of understanding on green electricity transmission and trade.
 The initiative envisages the establishment of a green energy corridor toward Europe.

 The proposal for a power interconnections upgrade is an apparent competitor against a project by Romania, Georgia, Azerbaijan and Hungary.
 They plan to lay a high-voltage direct current (HVDC) cable under the Black Sea.
 Bulgaria does have a seat at the table, but even after several meetings it still hasn’t become a partner in the GECO submarine link project.
-The alternative onshore line through Turkey would give it a central role.

 Bulgaria, which has been waiting to become a partner in the Black Sea submarine interconnection project, would get a central role in an onshore power transmission corridor that would go through Turkey